CloudVLab/qwiklabs-content-bundle-spec/peer-review-bundle-spec.md

 ```

-Note that all of the main chunks of localized content (title, review_criteria, text, stem and option) are HTML content that may be displayed
+Note that all of the main chunks of localized content (title, review_criteria, text, stem and title) are HTML content that may be displayed
 in various contexts.
 All of these chunks will be sanitized according to the
 restricted set in the [HTML spec](./html/html-spec.md).